manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 ## Table of
 - Question 1: Use yfinance to Extract Stock
-- Question 2: Use Webscraping to Extract Tesla
+- Question 2: Use Webscraping to Extract